 The locally reactive nature of Alg.
 2 makes extension to multiple robots easy.
-Without giving detailed motion and communication strategies, this section outlines two approaches.
-First, imagine multiple robots with limited deposition capacity cooperatively building a ramp.
+For example, imagine that multiple robots-each with limited deposition capacity-cooperatively build a ramp.
+Robots avoid collisions and can communicate locally.
 One robot starts executing Alg.
 2 while the others follow.
 Once a robot runs out of building material, it signals for another robot to execute Alg.
-2 and returns to a base station at x_0 , or it can stop and be treated as an obstacle by other robots, Fig. 5(a).
+2, and returns to a base station at x_0 , or it can simply stop and be treated as an obstacle by other robots, Fig. 5(a).
 This coordination strategy works due to the distributed nature of Alg.
-2. Information about deposition locations is communicated through stigmergy.
+2. Between robots, information about deposition locations is communicated through stigmergy.

-Second, imagine multiple robots can start at different locations and execute Alg.
+Alternatively, multiple robots can start at different locations and execute Alg.
 2 concurrently.
 For example, to build a large ramp toward a beacon multiple robots could be dropped along the construction path.
 Each robot starts building a ramp.
 However, without initially fulfilling starting condition (10) robots might become stuck, i.e. cannot move to an appropriate place to make a deposition, Fig. 5(b) right.
 Further, without coordination one robot might deposit on another, Fig. 5(b) middle.
 Despite these failures, if one robot initially fulfills (10) the process with successfully complete.
-Other robots can provide speed up through parallelism until they become stuck.
+Other robots can provide speed up through parallelism by partially building ramps until they become stuck.